orbitdb/field-manual/01_Tutorial/06_Identity_Permission.md

 You created a simple access controller, using code from within the `NewPiecePlease` class to verify.

-- `authenticated` is your playground - check cookies, ask your servers, do whatever you need to do there.
+- `authenticated` is your playground - check cookies, ask your servers, do whatever you need to do
 - `AccessController` is the class you want to extend to create your custom access controllers
-- `canAppend` is a permission function that returns a resolved promise based on your custom code.
-A rejected promise means a rejected database append.
+- `canAppend` is a permission function that returns a resolved promise based on your custom code - a rejected promise means a rejected database append
-- `grant`, if implemented, would allow you to grant access to new users of the system over time.
+- `grant`, if implemented, would allow you to grant access to new users of the system over time

 ### Key takeaways

 - Security is hard and it is on you, the developer, to keep it in mind as you develop your applications
 - OrbitDB is unopinionated in terms of security topics, which provides maximal flexibility
 - Strong encryption is an effective way to ensure your data remains private inside a peer-to-peer swarm
-- Access Control is fully plugabble and customizable inside OrbitDB
+- OrbitDB Access Control is fully plugabble and customizable